runekaagaard/snowscript/README.rst

 All comparison operators are strong and there are no weak versions.
 The supported operators are "==", "!=", "<", ">", "<=" and ">=".
-If the two compared values are not of the same type, an ``TypeComparisonError`` will be thrown.
+If the two compared values are not of the same type, a ``TypeComparisonError`` will be thrown.
 Thats also the case when comparing an int to a float.

 snowscript::